Loweel/zabov-old/README.md

 domain3.com
 </pre>

-The second is the "doublefilter", where there is an IP, usually localhost or 0.0.0.0 and then the domain:
+The second is the "doublefilter" (a file in "hosts" format, to be precise), where there is an IP, usually localhost or 0.0.0.0 and then the domain:

 <pre>
 127.0.0.1 domain1.com